-- 12. For a project to be considered for funding, applicants must clearly demonstrate, with supporting evidence, how their applications meet the eligibility criteria regarding applicant types, the eligibility criteria applicable to all project types, and the eligibility criteria applicable to specific project types.3 - 13.
-With respect to applicant type, applicants must demonstrate that they meet the requirements set out in the Application Guide regarding their acceptable legal

-- structure, experience and financial solvency.
-The Commission considers that Keewaytinook Okimakanak has demonstrated that it meets these requirements. - 14.
-With respect to eligibility criteria applicable to all project types, applicants must demonstrate that each of the following is met: (i) project viability (i.e. that without funding from the Broadband Fund, the proposed project would not be financially viable), (ii) applicant investment (i.e. the applicant's ability to secure the amount of investment it has committed to), and (iii) community consultation (i.e. that the applicant has consulted or attempted to consult with communities affected by the project, either directly or through community representatives).
-The Commission considers that Keewaytinook Okimakanak has demonstrated that it meets all of these requirements. - 15.
-Finally, applicants must also demonstrate that they meet certain criteria applicable to specific project types.
-The eligibility criteria for satellite projects include (i) geographic eligibility (i.e. that the communities to be served meet the definition of a satellite-dependent community), (ii) project type (in the case of Keewaytinook Okimakanak's project, that the funding will be used to increase satellite transport capacity), and (iii) affordability (i.e. that the applicant is committed to offering Internet service packages at prices that are the same or lower than those that are offered in Iqaluit, Nunavut, for reasonably comparable speeds and capacity).
-The Commission considers that Keewaytinook Okimakanak has demonstrated that it meets all of the requirements specific to satellite projects.
+- 12. For a project to be considered for funding, applicants must clearly demonstrate, with supporting evidence, how their applications meet the eligibility criteria regarding applicant types, the eligibility criteria applicable to all project types, and the eligibility criteria applicable to specific project types.2 - 13.
+With respect to applicant type, applicants must demonstrate that they meet the requirements set out in the Application Guide regarding their acceptable legal structure, experience and financial solvency.
+The Commission considers that RCCI has demonstrated that it meets these requirements. - 14.
+With respect to eligibility criteria applicable to all project types, applicants must demonstrate that each of the following is met: (i) project viability (i.e., that without funding from the Broadband Fund, the proposed project would not be financially viable), (ii) applicant investment (i.e., the applicant's ability to secure the amount of investment it has committed to), and (iii) community consultation (i.e., that the applicant has consulted or attempted to consult with communities affected by the project, either directly or through community representatives).
+The Commission considers that RCCI has demonstrated that it meets all of these requirements. - 15.
+Finally, applicants must demonstrate that they meet certain criteria applicable to specific project types.
+The eligibility criteria for mobile wireless projects include (i) geographic eligibility (i.e., that the area to be served is part of a major transportation road that does not have access to coverage by the latest generally deployed mobile wireless technology, which is currently LTE); and (ii) latest technology (i.e., that the proposed project must use, at a minimum, the latest generally deployed mobile wireless technology).
+The Commission considers that RCCI has demonstrated that it meets all of the requirements specific to mobile wireless projects.